Aidan Turner: Career

 Turner's television acting career began in 2007 with an uncredited appearance on the first episode of The Tudors.
 In the same year he produced and starred in the film Porcelain, directed by Gavin Cleland, which was shot in a convent in Dublin.
-However only a trailer of the movie was ever released.
+However, only a trailer of the movie was released.

-Between 2008 and 2009, he appeared in a recurring role on The Clinic.
-Appearing in 18 episodes as Ruairí McGowan, he followed The Clinic with a BBC production, Desperate Romantics.
+Between 2008 and 2009, Turner had a recurring role as Ruairí McGowan in eighteen episodes of The Clinic.
+He followed The Clinic with the BBC production Desperate Romantics.
 He portrayed Dante Gabriel Rossetti in all six episodes of the show, which aired in 2009.

-His film career began with two short films, The Sound of People and Matterhorn, both in 2007.
+Turner's film career began with two short films, The Sound of People and Matterhorn, both in 2007.
 He later played Mal in the thriller feature film Alarm (2008).

-Turner played the vampire John Mitchell on the supernatural drama programme Being Human during the first three series from 2009 to 2011, for which he received widespread praise.
-His role on Being Human brought Turner to the attention of Sir Peter Jackson, who cast him as the dwarf Kíli in The Hobbit trilogy (2012–2014).
+Turner played the vampire John Mitchell for the first three series of the supernatural drama programme Being Human (2009 to 2011), for which he received widespread praise.
+His role on Being Human brought Turner to the attention of Sir Peter Jackson, who cast him as the dwarf Kíli in The Hobbit Trilogy (2012–2014).
 In 2014, he won the Empire Award for Best Male Newcomer for the second film in the series, The Desolation of Smaug.

-In 2013, Turner also portrayed shadowhunter-turned-werewolf Luke Garroway in the film adpation of Cassandra Clare's The Mortal Instruments fantasy series.
-He acted opposite of Lily Collins, Jamie Campbell Bower, Lena Headey, Robert Sheehan, and Jonathan Rhys.
+In 2013, Turner portrayed shadowhunter-turned-werewolf Luke Garroway in the film adaptation of Cassandra Clare's The Mortal Instruments fantasy series.
+He acted opposite Lily Collins, Jamie Campbell Bower, Lena Headey, Robert Sheehan, and Jonathan Rhys.

-In the 2015 BBC TV miniseries And Then There Were None, based on the Agatha Christie novel, he plays the cynical mercenary Philip Lombard.
+In the 2015 BBC TV miniseries And Then There Were None, based on the Agatha Christie novel, Turner played the cynical mercenary Philip Lombard.
+Joining him in the ensemble cast were Maeve Dermody, Miranda Richardson, Toby Stephens, Charles Dance, Anna Maxwell Martin, Noah Taylor, Douglas Booth, Burn Gorman, and Sam Neill.
+The miniseries was critically-acclaimed, with Maureen Ryan (Variety) and Mike Hale (New York Times) among those applauding Turner's "standout" work.

-Turner performed the title role of Ross Poldark in the 2015 revival of the BBC series.
-At the National Television Awards ceremony in 2016, Turner was presented with the "Impact Award" for his performance in Poldark.
+Turner performed the title role of Ross Poldark in the 2015 revival of the BBC series Poldark.
+At the National Television Awards in 2016, Turner received the NTA's inaugural Impact Award for his performance.

 In 2021, Turner led the Italian series Leonardo, portraying the titular artist.
-He also had a role in the ITV police procedural The Suspect as Dr Joseph O'Loughlin.
+The following year saw him in the ITV police procedural The Suspect, in which he played Dr Joseph O'Loughlin, a psychologist adjusting to his recent diagnosis of early-onset Parkinson's disease.

-Turner took on the role of Glenn Lapthorne, a professional tennis coach accused of sexually abusing his former underage protege (portrayed by Ella Lily Hyland), in the 2023 British drama Fifteen-Love.
+Turner next played Glenn Lapthorne, a professional tennis coach accused of sexually abusing his former underage protégé (portrayed by Ella Lily Hyland), in the 2023 British television drama Fifteen-Love.

-In 2024, Turner had the leading role of Declan O'Hara in Disney+'s Rivals, an adaption of Jilly Cooper's Rutshire Chronicles.
+In 2024, Turner played TV journalist Declan O'Hara in the Disney+ series Rivals, an adaptation of Jilly Cooper's Rutshire Chronicles.
 He starred alongside David Tennant, Victoria Smurfit, Alex Hassell, Bella Maclean, Nafessa Williams, Katherine Parkinson, and Danny Dyer.
+The second season of the series premiered in May 2026.